ga-wdi-lessons/jquery-plugins/readme.md

 ```

 > make sure to get rid of any duplicate code in your `script.js` and require `greenify.js` in your `index.html`

-## You do - Contribute to greenify (10/145)

-- Submit a pull request against [greenify](https://github.com/ga-dc/greenify) with a sick new feature to the greenify plugin

-> In order to submit a PR you will need to fork and clone the above repo.

-## Conclusion

-- Where do we find jQuery Plugins?
-- What are the 2 steps for utilizing a jQuery Plugin?
-- What is the basic anatomy of a jQuery plugin?
-- Why doe we love IIFEs?

-## You do: More plugins!
-(Rest of class)

-Look through some of the below resources and try to implement another plugin that you think will be useful going forward!

 - http://tutorialzine.com/2015/04/our-favorite-jquery-plugins-and-libraries-for-spring-2015/
 - http://www.creativebloq.com/jquery/top-jquery-plugins-6133175